DhruvAwasthi/PromptEngineering/DeepLearning.AI/README.md

 lecture videos.
 This helps capture the important points made during
 the lectures such as iterative prompt development cycle.
 <br>
-The `notebooks/` directory contains all the notebooks used during all
+The `notebooks/` directory contains all the jupyter notebooks used
-the lecture videos.
-The platform does not provide the notebooks, so
+during all the lecture videos.
+The platform does not provide the
-these might help you if you want to download the notebooks and run them
+jupyter notebooks, so these might help you if you want to download
-on your own machine.
+them and run on your own machine.
 <br>
 The `transctipts/` directory contains transcript of all the lecture
 videos.
 It might be helpful if you do not want to watch the entire